sudara/pamplejuce/README.md

 This becomes a problem when you link `Tests` to `YourPlugin` target, as it causes ODL issues and confuses your IDE.
 Additionally, it is hard/impossible to set different compile definitions for the `Tests` target vs. plugin targets (for example, you'll probably need to enable the deprecated modal loops, guard macros for running tests, etc).

 I spoke with [Reuben at JUCE a bit about this here](https://forum.juce.com/t/windows-linker-issue-on-develop/55524/2) and there's a Pamplejuce [issue with background here](https://github.com/sudara/pamplejuce/issues/31).

+### How do I build JuceHeader.h

+Using JuceHeader.h has been deprecated for some time, so if it's a new project, I would definitely avoid it!

+Instead, just include the `.h` files you need from the juce modules you are using, like `#include "juce_gui_basics/juce_gui_basics.h"`

+If you are converting an older project, it's still worth the conversion away from `JuceHeader.h` to using the actual juce modules you need.
+You'll get faster compilation, autocomplete, etc. You can [see an example of the conversion I did for the pluginval project](https://github.com/Tracktion/pluginval/pull/90/files).
+It's less scary than you are imagining: just make sure the `juce::` prefix is added everywhere, try to compile and your IDE will yell at you when you need to include one of the modules :)

 ## Contributing